sdesalas/trifleJS/README.md

 Some of the big ticket items currently missing from the automation are:

 - Cookies
-- IE Windows (Alert, Confirm, Prompt, SSL Certificate error, etc)
+- IE Windows (File Upload, SSL Certificate Error)
 - Mouse / Keyboard interaction
 - WebServer and ChildProcess modules